chaosprint/glicol/README.md

 ### 4. Rust audio

-Glicol can be used:
+Glicol has its own audio library `glicol_synth` and can be used:

 1. as Web Audio API, Tone.js alternative
 2. for developing VST plugins in Rust (has POC, but still WIP)
 3. to program on Bela board (has POC, but still WIP)

 The `js` folder contains the Glicol distribution for the web platform.
 The usage is very easy.
 Just include this into your `index.html`:
 ```
 <script src="https://cdn.jsdelivr.net/gh/chaosprint/glicol@latest/js/src/glicol.js"></script>
 ```